jimkang/twitter-sampler/README.md

 Usage
 -----

-TODO: Module use.
+**As a module**

+TODO

+**As a tool**

 There's a tool included that you can use like so:

     cd node_modules/twitter-sampler
     make run-scratch

-This should create a `sample-of-the-week` list for your Twitter account containing 50 users sampled at random, if you have set up a `config.js` file, as described below.
+This should create a `sample-of-the-week` list for your Twitter account containing 50 users sampled at random, if you have set up a `config.js` file, as described below in the Tests section.

+I personally have it run daily at 5 AM EDT using the following cron entry:

+0 9 * * * cd ~/where-it-is-installed/twitter-sampler && make run-scratch

 Tests
 -----